Albert-2/Gym_Center/README.md

     2.Open git bash and change the current working directory to the location where you want the cloned directory.

-    3.type git clone and past the http url
+    3.type git clone and paste the https url

 ```bash
   $ git clone https://github.com/USERNAME/REPOSITORY